yingyang0729/Yang_Ying_FIP_LEVEL3/README.md

 ## History
 TODO:
 The FIP project is finished by Ying Yang.
+I fetch the files with three ways, which are shown on HOME page, Graphic page, Motion Page.
+The last page is for emailing.
 As the only developer, I would like to explain the project.
 1. Home: I finished the page with JSON and JS.
 I fetched all pictures and words by using JSON.
 2. Graphic: I accomplished the page with JSON，JS and Vue JS.
 On the the top of the page I added the Vue Router to attach pictures and text.
-I also used lgiht box on the bottom of the page.
+I also used light box on the bottom of the page.
 3. Motion: I completed the page with JSON, JS and Vue Js.
 This way is learned from Professor Trevor's classtime.
 I used three ways to fetch files so I set up three JSON files.The video is controlled by JS.
 4. Contact: I have done the page with PHP, JS and Vue JS.
 It can send emails for any emails.
 I already fixed the problem.
 Now the contact page is working.